 If your company is considering student loan refinancing, you should take a hard look at how a comprehensive Student Loan Assistance program differs from student loan refinancing on its own.

 We're all familiar with the old offer, "work for us for 2 years and we'll help pay for you to earn a college degree".
 Employers have been offering these programs for quite some time, but increasingly the value of such programs are being called into question.
-The common challenges that employers site when assessing the effectiveness the of their tuition reimbursement programs are:
+The common challenges that employers cite when assessing the effectiveness of their tuition reimbursement programs are: